 Austin Barraza is a doctoral student in the Department of Political Science at Northeastern University, specializing in American Politics and Public Policy.
-He has a strong background and interest in higher education politics and public policy.
-Austin has served as a Teaching Assistant for courses such as Introductory American Government, US National Security Policy, and US Health and Welfare Policy.
+He has a strong background and interest in higher education policy.
+Austin has served as a Teaching Assistant for courses such as American Government, U.S. National Security Policy, and U.S. Health and Welfare Policy.

 Austin was born and raised in Southern California, outside of Los Angeles.
-A baseball and basketball fan, he has yet to switch his allegiances to any Boston teams though that won’t stop him from catching a Red Sox or Celtics game.
+He is a big baseball, basketball, and tennis fan.
 A first generation college student, Austin looks forward to working with and mentoring other first generation scholars as a doctoral student and eventual faculty member.

 Barraza, A. (2019, April).
 Community college performance funding: Political support and resistance in